ekartashov/lib_msg.sh/README.md

 -   ANSI color support for messages if outputting to a TTY.
 -   `die` function to print an error message and exit with a specified code (or return if sourced).
 -   Dynamic terminal width detection (checks width before each message display).
+-   Public API for terminal state, text styling, and advanced formatting.

 ## Usage